Gabs051/Guess-o-value/README.md

 ## Game Flow

  1. Enter yout name.
- 2. Choose the difficulty level:
+ 2. Choose the difficulty level:<br>
 	 2.1.
 1 for easy.
 	 2.2.
 2 for hard.
  3. Enter the range by specifying a minimum and a maximum value:
  4. Start guessing the number!
-The game will let you know if your guess is within the range.
+The game will let you know if your guess is within the range.<br>
 	 4.1.
 In Easy mode, you'll get feedback whether the guess is too high or too low.
 	 4.2.
 In Hard mode, you'll need to guess without any hints.
  5. Once you've guessed the correct number, a progress bar will appear to calculate your score (number of attempts).